mctrl-io/mctrl/projects/radio.md

 &nbsp;

-Our final prototype contains two Raspberry Pis as well as an Arduino to drive the two e-ink displays as well as all the analog potentiometers and motors.
+Our final prototype contains two Raspberry Pis as well as an Arduino to drive the two e-ink displays, an NFC reader as well as all the analog potentiometers and motors.

 &nbsp;

-We laser-cut our case out of MDF wood and engraved labels for "Volume", "Song" and the NFC-reader on top.
+We laser-cut our case out of MDF wood and engraved labels for "Volume", "Song", "Play" and the NFC-reader on top.

 &nbsp;

-On the bottom of our larger screen, we've mounted a motorized fader, known from mixer consoles, to be able to move the physical red bar across the screen.
+On the bottom of our larger screen we've mounted a motorized fader, usually known from mixer consoles, to move the physical red bar across the screen.
 :::

 ::: image